jamacz/mink/README.md

 {, ! :}
 ```

 A loop is defined with `{}`.
-It can be thought of as similar to an anonymous function.
+Loops in Mink can be thought of as similar to an anonymous function.

 Whenever `,` is seen, it calls the surrounding loop like a function, before continuing when the function returns.

 Similarly, the pop function can also be written as: